OriPekelman/apidays-2014-git-as-hypermedia/index.md

 #Like HTTP Git  can be a protocol

 You just used the git protocol, but precisely like with an HTTP API where when you do a "PUT" you are not PUTTING a file on a static WEBDAV server, but manipulating calling a function on an application server, invoking a method with specific semantics, here you will be talking to an application server (which is a highly consistent distributed Pythonian object framework) and telling it "I want to clone an existing infrastructure apply a set of changes and create a new one with just these changes".
+Antd BTW git does speak HTTP and in an interesting "hypermediaish" way.. there is the "dumb" protocol that goes to the well known "info/refs" and than just follows links...
+But we really dont want to bind a web page to that or try to use higher level semantics with lists of commits...

 #Clone.. your infrastructure
 So platform.sh will do just that; It will take the running application cluster, get a state representation of every single element in it (again represented as a hash of its content), and create a new application cluster with just the changes (basically mutating just the tree of references to these objects known by their content).
 Because of this, because everything that is the "same" stays the same, this operation is incredibly fast; We can clone a running application, composed of multiple machines,  with its databases and caches and what not, in under 30 seconds.